pixelstorm/General-WordPress-Development-Guidelines/README.md

 ## Wordpress Menus
 1. Construct wordpress menus using pages.
 Not custom links.
 Create the page if it does not exist.

+## Shortcodes
+1. Do not create custom shortcodes.
+Our preference is to build blocks instead of shortcodes.
+Please discuss before creating any custom shortcodes.

 ## Plugins
 Firstly, try not to use a plugin if you dont have to.
 Consult with Senior dev if your tempted to use a plugin before installing the plugin.